and home of...

 Eastern philosophy veterinary medicine including acupuncture and herbology in Toronto is well represented by Dr. Rona Sherebryn.

-East York Animal Clinic by Drs.
+Holistic veterinary care is best practiced at East York Animal Clinic by Drs.
 McCutcheon, Kneebone, and Chui.
 They can also be a location to buy holistic products.

 Canine homeopathy is a key area of practice of Dr. Caroline Benson.